Foxikle/CustomNPCs-Docs/Writerside/topics/Creating-Your-First-NPC.md

 ## Changing the NPC's Persistence

+What is NPC Persistence? {collapsible="true"}
+: NPC Persistence determines if the NPC should persist or stay on server restarts.

-To change an NPC's equipment, open the editing menu.
+To change an NPC's persistence, open the editing menu.
 This will be opened, initialized to an NPC with no data, if you just ran the `/npc create` command.

+By clicking the bell, you can toggle
+<tooltip term="NPC Persistence">NPC Persistence</tooltip>.

+## Changing the NPC's Facing Direction
+The facing direction is the direction the NPC faces when there isn't a player within five blocks, and it doesn't have
+<tooltip term="Tunnel Vision"> Tunnel Vision</tooltip>.
+The possible options are the cardinal directions and the yaw
+of the player currently editing the NPC.

+## Changing the NPC's Tunnel Vision

+What is Tunnel Vision?
+: Tunnel vision determines if the NPC looks at nearby players.

+This can be toggled by clicking the spyglass under the equipment menu.

+## Adding Actions to an NPC
+To change the NPC's Actions, first open the editing menu.
+This will be opened, initialized to an NPC with no data, if you just ran the `/npc create` command.

+From there, ensure the NPC is interactable.
+Non-interactable NPCs cannot have actions.
+This can be achieved by clicking on the dead bush if it is in the menu.
+You will know the NPC is interactable if you can see a Recovery Compass in the bottom right of the menu.

+You can then add actions by clicking on the Lilly pad.

+For a more in-depth guide to using Actions, look [here](Using-the-Action-System.md).